deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

    Map client showing base map

-Click on the "+" icon on the right side to see a list of available layers.
+Click the **+** on the right to see a list of available layers.
 You can now tick the INSPIRE layers offered by the deegree WMS.

 .. figure:: images/console_workspace_inspire2.jpg
    :figwidth: 60%